Historic Landmark Preservation Committee

 These designations come with a measure of protection under State law.
 The purchase and display of the RTHL marker is a required component of the designation process.
 The owner’s consent is required to nominate a property as a RTHL.

-Recorded Texas Historic Landmarks brochure provides full explanation of designations and legal requirements.
+Recorded Texas Historic Landmarks link provides explanation of designations and legal requirements.

 Texas Historic Site Atlas | Designated Landmarks